 Foot Drop Considerations

-Patients with dropped foot should be aware of the following:
+Patients with foot drop should be aware of the following:

 - Foot drop may be experienced in one or both feet.
 If the dropped foot is caused by a low back condition, it is typically experienced in one foot.

-- Drop foot is a temporary or permanent condition, depending on its cause and treatment.
+- Foot drop is a temporary or permanent condition, depending on its cause and treatment.